-• Liaise with Adult Social Services in regards the suspension of the worker adults at risk.
+The Care Act places the duty upon Adult Services to investigate situations of harm to adults at risk.
 This may result in a range of options including action against the person or organisation causing the harm, increasing the support for the carers or no further action if the 'victim' chooses for no further action and they have the capacity to communicate their decision.
 However, this is a decision for Adult Services to decide, not the Church.